ruuda/blog/posts/2014-08-14-writing-a-path-tracer-in-rust-part-3-vectors-and-quaternions.md

 };
 ```

-There are also methods `Magnitude` and `Normalise` that I omitted here.
+There are also `Magnitude` and `Normalise` methods that I omitted here.
 C++ allows initialization like this:

 ```cpp
 Vector3 v = { 1.0f, 0.0f, 0.0f };
 ```

-The vector in Rust is very similar:
+The vector in Rust is similar:

 ```rust
 pub struct Vector3 {